aogriffiths/relay/relay-specification-short.md

+#### Relay Specification (Informative)

+1. PuSH leaves it open as to how a Publisher sends content to a Hub.
+With Relay Publishers and Hubs MUST send their content to their Subscribers in the same way.
+   In other words the Publishing protocol is identical to the Content Distribution protocol.
+See section See section [7.
+Content Distribution](#7.).

+#### Relay Specification (Normative)

 1. Adhere to section 6 "Publishing" of the PuSH v0.4 specification.

-TODO

 2. Adhere to section 3 "High-level protocol flow" in the PuSH v0.4 specification.
    Specifically MUST adhere to the first bullet.
 MAY NOT adhere to the third bullet ( which is acceptable given section 6 "Publishing" in the PuSH v0.4 specification).

-TODO

-3. PuSH leaves it open as to how a Publisher sends content to a Hub.
-However with Relay Publishers and Hubs MUST both send their content to their Subscribers in an identical way.
-See section [5.
-Subscribing and Unsubscribing](#5.) and section [7.
-Content Distribution]#(7.) of this specification of how that is done.

 <br/><br/><a name="7."></a>